 I have been active on this site since 2006.

-I'm living in the Netherlands in Leusden (about 1 hour from Amsterdam).
+I'm living in the Netherlands in Eemdijk (about 40 min from Amsterdam).
 I'm a family man and have and we have two sons and a daughter.

 When I was about 8 years old I found an old Monopoly boardgame on my grandfather’s attic.
 From that time on I like to play boardgames.
 I played a lot of Monopoly with my 1,5 year older sister.
 My 5 year younger sister was never interested in boardgames.